Finished Basement Return on Investment (ROI)

-The most commonly thought-of finished basement ROI is when you sell your home: the financial ROI.
+The most commonly thought-of finished basement return on investment (ROI) is when you sell your home: the financial ROI.
 The second finished basement ROI is non-financial but arguably is as important, if not more important, than the first.
 And it is the reason most people remodel.

 Financial ROI When You Sell Your Home